umairp/GettingAndCleaningData/README.md

-#Getting and Cleaning Data - Course Project
+#Course Project - Getting and Cleaning Data
 ==========================================

 This repository is for R code and documentation files for the Coursera's "Getting and Cleaning data" course.